apache/spark-website/contributing.md

 - Introduces complex new functionality, especially an API that needs to be supported
 - Adds complexity that only helps a niche use case
-- Adds user-space functionality that does not need to be maintained in Spark, but could be hosted externally and indexed by http://spark-packages.org
+- Adds user-space functionality that does not need to be maintained in Spark, but could be hosted externally and indexed by <a href="http://spark-packages.org/">spark-packages.org</a>
 - Changes a public API or semantics (rarely allowed)
 - Adds large dependencies
 - Changes versions of existing dependencies